joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 Note that the three implementations performing better than the simplistic, broken **string.Split** method all implement string deduping, which reduces allocations when there are redundant strings in the CSV file.
 This performance win is certainly dependent on the CSV files you're working with.
-In my side projects, I have a lot of duplicated fields because I'm using CSVs sort of like denormalized tables in SQL (imaging the result of a SQL `JOIN`).
+In my side projects, I have a lot of duplicated fields because I'm using CSVs sort of like denormalized tables in SQL (imagine the result of a SQL `JOIN`).
 So YMMV!

 In my previous versions of this blog post, the **mgholam.fastCSV** and **Sylvan.Data.Csv** libraries were the fastest CSV parsers but now you can see we have a new contender.